 - Current Home Loan

-The current loan section looks at your current VA loan to better estimate how much you might save by refinancing.
+The current loan section looks at your existing VA loan to better estimate how much you might save by refinancing.
 The VA refinance calculator needs to know your original loan amount, loan term (which is the number of years you have to pay back the loan), how many years you have already been paying, and interest rate.
 It will also ask if there is a balloon payment.
 When you are finished with these inputs, move onto the "New Loan" section.

 - New VA Home Loan

 In this section, you will input details about the new mortgage you are looking to get.
 The new term and new interest rate will affect how much your new VA loan might cost.
-Note that the term of a new mortgage will impact on how much you pay each month and how much you pay in interest over the life of the loan.
+Note that the term of a new mortgage will have an impact on how much you pay each month and how much you pay in interest over the life of the loan.
 Here you can input different values in the VA mortgage refinance calculator for the term and interest to see how the numbers change.

 There are also default amounts for closing costs like origination charges, discount points, and other services.
 You can adjust these values based on your own loan.
 When you refinance a VA loan, you pay off your current mortgage and replace it with a new one that may include closing costs.
 VA loans require a borrower-paid funding fee, which will vary and may be financed into the loan amount.
 Some borrowers are exempt from the funding fee.